 The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
 Now, solar installation projects started after January 1, 2022 and completed by the end of 2032 may be eligible for a 30% tax credit.
 This credit amount will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
 Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 Click here to learn more about the new Inflation Reduction Act.
 The best way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local Hillsborough solar panel installers.

 In addition to those provided at the federal level, there are often also state solar incentives.
 Tax credits, rebates and more might be available at a more local level.
 Some incentives are offered for only a limited time, while others are ongoing.
 Your local solar incentives might come from the New Jersey government, or from your specific county or municipality.

 Next Steps for Installing Solar in Hillsborough

-Solar energy use nationwide has gone up tremendously in the past 15 years, in part due to the proliferation of solar incentives.
-You can obtain these incentives from the federal government, the New Jersey government or your local utility company.
-If you're prepared to switch over to solar energy, calling your local Hillsborough solar installation expert to learn more about these incentives and to be sure that you're getting the largest number possible for your solar panels.
+Solar energy use nationwide has significantly increased in the last 15 years, in part thanks to the proliferation of solar incentives.
+You may get these incentives from your local utility company, the federal government or the New Jersey government.
+We suggest talking to your local Hillsborough solar installation expert to learn more about these incentives and to be sure that you're getting the largest number possible for your solar panels.

 EcoWatch's Hillsborough, NJ Solar Incentives FAQs